-Since I was little I’ve been Jack of all trades, master of none: I get really interested in everything and want to know more but I never get perfect in any.
+Since I was little, I’ve been jack of all trades, master of none: I get really interested in everything and want to know more, but I never perfect anything.
 This description suits me also in the world of photography.
-Photography is my passion and I need to get in the woods constantly to explore our amazing world through the lens.
+Photography is my passion, and I need to get in the woods constantly to explore our amazing world through the lens.
 In photography, I’m especially interested in the change of seasons’ living light.
 Oh, how many times I’ve thanked the Universe that I happened to be born in Lapland – the land of 8 seasons!

-This photo was taken in my home waterfront in October 2015 and it represents the meeting of fortunes.
+This photo was taken at my home waterfront in October 2015, and it represents the meeting of fortunes.
 The first snow had just started to fall when I saw two geese arriving to our waterfront.
 I approached the geese carefully and they were obviously watching me the same way.
-I had never seen geese that North before so I supposed them to be wild.
-However, soon they were eating from hand and later we heard that those geese were runaways from a nearby farm.
+I had never seen geese this north before, so I supposed them to be wild.
+However, soon they were eating from hand, and later we heard that those geese were runaways from a nearby farm.
 What a beautiful encounter anyway – and what a shot!

 Tip: Seize the chance when the time comes – it doesn’t matter what time of the day is.
 You’ll probably never get another and life is too short for shillyshallying.
 The best shots are often taken with pure luck – or at the least those which will make the biggest impact in the photographer herself.

 One of the most important lessons I had during the days when I was studying to be a professional photographer was that there is no need to go further than the sea for fish to find something interesting to photograph.
 We made an exercise where everyone of us students got a compass point and a number of foot steps to take in that direction.
 When you reached the point, you had to make a photo series from that place – being not allowed to move your feet the slightest bit.
 That lesson has been one of the best lessons in photography ever.